 Den Haag – By the Sea: If you live in this part of Europe, you know Den Haag as a great beach destination, with Scheveningen right on the edge of the city.
 Well, back in the day, this is where a lot of Dutch artists came to be inspired.
 (We’re thinking that this exhibit starting in July is not merely a happy coincidence.)

 The three impressionists, like their French and American colleagues, loved to capture the various effects of light, especially on water.
-You can see how they worked their magic By the Sea from 14 July through 18 November.
+You can see how they worked their magic By the Sea through 18 November.

 Mondrian’s work, of course, jumped the shark somewhere along the line and he became a modernist, laying the foundation for abstract expressionist painters such as Barnett Newman and Mark Rothko.

-Vienna – Bruegel: One of the best museums in the world is featuring one of the greatest artists later this year.
+Vienna – Bruegel: One of the best museums in the world is featuring one of the greatest artists.

 Pieter Bruegel the Elder liked to paint what first appear to be ordinary scenes, such as peasants skating across lakes amid a frozen Flemish landscape.
 Of course, what he was seeing wasn’t ordinary at all … he was documenting a mini-ice age that hit northern Europe mid-16th century including what is today the Netherlands and Belgium.